joshuamccluskey/taskmaster/README.md

 # Task Master
 Andorid task management application.
-Manage all your taksk from one place.
+Manage all your tasks from one app.

 ## Implementation
 - You can run in app from app/